 - Annual Dues

 - Sustaining Memberships are also available.
-Sustaining members contribute an additional $100.00 to MTCA in addition to their yearly dues.
+Sustaining members contribute an additional $100.00 to MTCA each year, in addition to the yearly dues, no matter date of joining.
 Sustaining members are designated on the MTCA website once the sustaining member sets up his or her website profile.
 The designation lasts so long as the member’s sustaining member dues are current.

 - IACP Membership